Frequently Asked Questions

 Acts of bias are in direct violation of the College’s mission and values.
-The Mission of the College states that Bowdoin is committed to “creating a moral environment, free of fear and intimidation, and where differences can flourish…” An act of bias not only affects the individual at whom the act was directed but also any other individual who may identify with the targeted group.
+The Mission of the College states that Bowdoin is committed to “creating a moral environment, free of fear and intimidation, and where differences can flourish…” An act of bias does not only affect the individual at whom the act was directed and individuals who may identify with the targeted group.
 If one group can be targeted, it opens the possibility that any group can be targeted.
 Accepting acts of bias as normal isolates groups, erodes community, and creates an unwelcoming and unsafe environment within which to live, work and learn.

-All reports are directed to Tim Foster, Dean of Student Affairs, and Leana Amaez, Associate Dean for Multicultural Student Programs.
-Dean Foster and Dean Amaez will share reports with Student Affairs staff, Security, and/or Human Resources, as appropriate.
-A staff member will follow-up with the person who has submitted the report, and Security may conduct an investigation.
+All reports are directed to Tim Foster, Dean of Student Affairs, and Leana Amaez, Associate Dean of Students for Diversity and Inclusion.
+Dean Foster and Dean Amaez will share reports with Student Affairs staff, Security, and/or Human Resources, as appropriate so that a staff member can follow-up with the individual who has submitted the report, and Security may, if necessary, conduct an investigation.
 Security will also communicate and collaborate with Brunswick Police and the State of Maine as appropriate.
-Reports of incidents directly or indirectly related to the academic program are also forwarded to Cristle Judd, Dean for Academic Affairs.

-Dean Foster will determine whether the threat or consequences of an incident are deemed to jeopardize the safety of the entire campus community.
-If so, President Mills will be notified.
-If the perpetrator or perpetrators are unknown, President Mills may convene the Bias Incident Group (charge, membership) to review the available facts and, when appropriate, to issue an all-campus communication.
+If the offender is unknown, The Bias Incident Group will be informed and may be convened by the president to review the available facts and, when appropriate, to issue an all-campus communication.
 In addition, the Bias Incident Group may organize an institutionally coordinated response and follow-up educational efforts.

 The Advisory Committee for a Diverse Community will review reports at their regularly scheduled meetings to help inform the work of the Committee.